 - Sleep - advise people to discuss with their GP if having difficulties sleeping either for practical or mental reasons.

-- Mood - encourage relatives to seek help from their GP if feeling low, depressed, anxious or if they feel they are struggling to cope.
+- Mood - encourage relatives to seek help from their GP if feeling low, depressed, or anxious, or if they feel they are struggling to cope.

 - Carers are entitled to request flexible working.